 an Electricity Retail Data Agent correcting an error by making a change to the Metering Point Energy Flow within the life of the RMP (provided that a change can only be made on one occasion).
 In this instance, the Effective From Date of the updated event must be equal to the Effective From Date of the event being corrected;

-an Electricity Retail Data Agent making an update to the Metering Point Metered Indicator data item following the initial provision of an RMP Record to the CSS Provider (provided that a change can only made on one occasion); and
+an Electricity Retail Data Agent making an update to the Metering Point Metered Indicator data item following the initial provision of an RMP Record to the CSS Provider (provided that a change can only be made on one occasion); and

 any other changes to RMP data not covered by other specific processes.